 Ready also encourages students to investigate the LSAMP (Louis Stokes Alliance for Minority Participation), the SRA (Summer Research Academy, where students will be able to perform research at a UT system university), and the SRA-A (Summer Research Academy-Abroad, giving students a chance to perform research at a true state of the art facility on another continent, including countries in Asia, Europe, and South America).
 Research stipends of $ 250.00/semester are possible and available to students through LSAMP after completing 1 semester as a researcher.

 MC Mathematics students who participate in the undergraduate research program learn to answer big questions using a process called mathematical modeling.
 This is the process by which a student uses the math that they know in a novel way to find a justifiable solution to big, messy questions.
-Past research questions include finding the safest (in terms of natural disasters) place to live in the United States, determining the best way to power a single residence, and developing an investment strategy for the stock market.
+Past research questions include finding the safest (in terms of natural disasters) place to live in the United States, determining the best way to power a single residence, and building a plan providing food for a mission to colonize Mars.

 Students learn the modeling process and then answer several practice questions each semester to prepare to participate in modeling competitions.
-In the Spring semester of 2019, the research team’s paper was selected as a regional finalist and submitted to the national Student Research League Competition.
+In the Spring semesters of 2019, 2021, and 2022 the research teams' papers were selected as a regional finalist in AMATYC's Student Research League Competition.

 For more information or to get involved, complete the Mathematics Research Interest Form.